LLM Reference

 Decision fitCoding, Agents, and VisionCoding, RAG, and Agents

-Context window262K
+Context window262k

-Cheapest output$10/1M tokens$3.5/1M tokens
+Cheapest output$10/1M tokens$3.49/1M tokens

-Provider routes1 tracked4 tracked
+Provider routes2 tracked9 tracked

-Shared benchmarks0 rows0 rows
+Shared benchmarks0 shared0 shared

 Decision tradeoffs